prem9/CMPE-131-G12-Project/README.md

     - Flask
     - SQLAlchemy

- # Required Libraries
+ # Required Modules

- The necessary libraries required to run this application are listed below:
+ The necessary modules required to run this application are listed below:

  <details>
   <summary>Click to expand</summary>
  Package                       Version